pojntfx/uni-supply-chain-paper/docs/notes.md

 ## Part 1: Overview (Risks in the Software Supply Chain)

+- As the SolarWinds attack has shown, supply chain attacks on any step of the supply chain can lead to significant breaches
+- Let's take a look at the potentials vulnerabilities in a supply chain
 - Security is a lifecycle issue:
   - Mission thread
   - Threat analysis